seomoz/qless/README.md

 **The locally installed redis will be flushed before and after each test run.**

 To change the redis instance used in tests, put the connection information into [`./spec/redis.config.yml`](https://github.com/seomoz/qless/blob/92904532aee82aaf1078957ccadfa6fcd27ae408/spec/spec_helper.rb#L26).

+To help develop the web UI, run `bundle exec ./utils/dev/qless-web-dev` to run the server with seed data.

 To contribute, fork the repo, use feature branches, run the tests and open PRs.